 Simply put, SEO is optimizing a web page so that search engines can more easily find it and assign it to certain keywords.

-Take our example of “digital marketing company” and Markitors.
+Take our example of “small business SEO” and Markitors.
 Because that’s a term that describes our line of business, we’d want to optimize our homepage for it so potential customers can find us.
 While your homepage is a crucial page to optimize, it’s also smart to optimize any other money page that describes your products or services.

 Here are some of the SEO basics that anyone can follow:

-- Target a keyword relevant to your web page, such as “digital marketing services” or “seo services for small businesses”
+- Target a keyword relevant to your web page, such as “small business SEO” or “seo services for small businesses”

 - Naturally include that keyword within the page’s text a few times